syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/appearance.md

 ### Normal

-The "**Normal**" type will render the container as a rectangle and this is the default container type.
+The **Normal** type will render the container as a rectangle and this is the default container type.

 {% tab template= "linear-gauge/appearance", sourceFiles="app/**/*.ts" %}